Are your allergies keeping you awake at night? If so, follow these simple steps to help you get a better night’s sleep this allergy season.

 There is no guarantee you can avoid all allergens this spring.
 But by following these few simple steps you should be able to significantly reduce the number of allergens you are exposed to during the night.

-However, if you want total peace of mind, you may want to consider investing in one of our Austin Air HEPA air purifiers.
+However, if you want total peace of mind, you may want to consider investing in one of our Austin Air Certified HEPA Material air purifiers.
 Designed to trap 99.97% of all air borne particles larger than 0.3 microns.
 Running one of our machines in your bedroom this allergy season will guarantee you enjoy a restful, allergy free night’s sleep.
 For more information on our range of products, follow the link to our products page

 Latest Stories